sunshine-protocol/monetary-futarchy/README.md

 At the network's launch, the treasury will generously dilute rewards.
 For every block author reward, four times that amount is sent to the treasury.
 Eventually, this kind of aggressive dilution won't be necessary. *Who will determine when that is and how will it be coordinated and enforced through governance?*

-**The purpose of this project is to raise awareness of the treasury's governance and it's significant influence on ecosystem development**.
+**The purpose of this project is to raise awareness of the treasury's governance and its significant influence on ecosystem development**.
 The treasury is fed by Polkadot's dilution mechanism.
 In practice, this mechanism extracts a silent tax on liquid DOTs; this tax is redistributed to the treasury and validators/nominators in the form of minted rewards.
 This is an example of the [Cantillon Effect](https://www.aier.org/article/sound-money-project/cantillon-effects-and-money-neutrality) in which the first to receive new funds benefit disproportionately.

 > If this isn't immediately clear, consider the following example.
 I issue five beads and back all of the beads by $10.
 So you might reason that each bead is worth $2 (*assuming there was a market*).
 If I issue five more beads, but don't increase the amount that backs the beads, you would reason that each bead is worth $1.
 This is basically how inflation works, but it doesn't happen all at once.
 It happens slowly over time because prices adjust slowly over time.
 So the first to spend the new funds are spending in a market that is treating each bead as if it is worth $2.
 Eventually, prices adjust and somewhere down the line, each bead is worth $1.